4dn-dcic/utils/docs/source/getting_started.rst

 External set up
 ^^^^^^^^^^^^^^^

 The utilities require an access key, which is generated using your use account on Fourfront.
-If you do not yet have an account, the first step is to `request one <https://data.4dnucleome.org/help/user-guide/account-creation>`_.
-You can then generate an access key on your `user information page <https://data.4dnucleome.org/me>`_ when your account is set up and you are logged in.
+If you do not yet have an account, you can `create one <https://data.4dnucleome.org/help/user-guide/account-creation>`_ using Google or Github authentication.
+Once you have an account, you can generate an access key on your `user information page <https://data.4dnucleome.org/me>`_ when your account is set up and you are logged in.
 Make sure to take note of the information generated when you make an access key.
 Store it in a safe place, because it will be needed when you make a request to Fourfront.

 The main format of the authorization used for the utilities is: